smirarab/avian-indels/README.md

 ### Species Trees

-The folder `species` includes all the species trees reported in this study.
+- The folder [species](species) includes all the species trees reported in this study.
 Each folder names corresponds to a tree, and a single newick file is given inside each folder for each species tree.
-- This file structure is what DiscoVista takes as input for generating the Meta Table.
+This file structure is what DiscoVista takes as input for generating the Meta Table.
     - See [newModel.txt](newModel.txt) for mapping between folder names and names that appear in the meta table.
     - See [names-common-2.csv](names-common-2.csv) for mapping to common names
     - See [clade-defs.txt](clade-defs.txt) and [annotation.txt](annotation.txt) for mapping to clade names used in the meta table
+    - See [newTaxa.txt](newTaxa.txt) for mapping between names in clade definition file and names that appear in the meta table.
 - Folder [polytomytest](polytomytest) includes all the trees with the polytomy test applied.